Schedule Service

 Next, head to your circuit breaker.
 Find the breaker that controls your furnace and see if it has tripped.
 If it’s in the “off” or a middle position, flip it firmly to “off” and then back to “on.”
 If these quick checks don’t bring your furnace back to life, it’s time to call a professional.

-Keeping Your Family Safe While You Wait
+How to Keep Your Home Safe While You Wait

 Your family’s safety is the top priority.
 If you smell gas, which often smells like rotten eggs, leave your home immediately and call 9-1-1 from a safe distance.
 Do not turn any lights on or off or use your phone inside the house.